AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - Run our free GEO Readiness Scanner on each of your top pages to check for the 14 citation signals that drive AI visibility.

-Week 2: Content Optimization
+Week 2: Content optimization

 - Rewrite the opening paragraph of each top page as a self-contained, quotable summary with bold key facts.